protecode-sc/helm-chart/README.md

 ## Changes

+### 2023.12.3
+* Set http proxy configuration also as lower case environment variables to fix compatibility with AWS tooling.

 ### 2023.12.2
 * s3Region is now properly propagated to all containers using S3.
 * Added support for installing BDBA using images from Ironbank.